U.S. says Moscow has 'failed' in war aims, pledges more military aid to Ukraine

 Moscow, which describes its actions in Ukraine as a "special military operation", denies targeting civilians.

-(Additional reporting by Simon Lewis; writing by Michael Perry and Peter Graff; editing by Simon Cameron-Moore, Clarence Fernandez and Philippa Fletcher)
+(Additional reporting by Reuters journalists; writing by Michael Perry, Peter Graff and Tomasz Janowski; editing by Clarence Fernandez, Philippa Fletcher and Mark Heinrich)

 By Pavel Polityuk and Natalia Zinets